flapmx/Measure-PyTorch-Hackathon/README.md

 ```

 These variables can be modified to take in any files PyTorch files of your choosing and output the appropriate onnx name.

+To deploy models and run inferences end-to-end, please use the provided web app.